Check Availability

 Guides and Porters Safety

 Sublime Trails employs fit and experienced guides for Everest trekking.
 Our porters and guides have health insurance covering medical emergencies and issues.
-Like we commit to the safety of clients joining Overnight sleep at Everest Base Camp trek, we prioritize our guides and porters equally.
+As we commit to the safety of clients joining the Sleeping at Everest Base Camp Trek, we also prioritize the well-being of our guides and porters.

 Altitude sickness and prevention

-You may experience some symptoms of altitude sickness like headaches, nausea, vomiting, dizziness, shortness of breath etc.
+You may experience some symptoms of altitude sickness like headaches, nausea, vomiting, dizziness, shortness of breath, etc during the Sleeping at Everest Base Camp Trek.

-With common medicines like paracetamol, trekkers become able to dodge these symptoms.
-But, for some, the body reacts differently to the altitude, and signs grow severe.
+With common medicines like paracetamol, trekkers can dodge these symptoms.
+But for some, the body reacts differently to the altitude, and signs grow severe.

 If you feel discomfort with these symptoms, we encourage you to talk to your trek guide.
 Your trek guide will act according to your health issues.
 If you recover with essential medications, guides will take care of you.
 But, if things get serious, the manual calls a helicopter for emergency evacuation.